pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation.md

 ## Prerequisites

 ##### Registering piped
-- Ensure that the `piped` has been registered from PipeCD web and you have copied its ID and Key strings.
+- Ensure that the `piped` has been registered from PipeCD web UI and you have copied its ID and Key strings.
 - Please note that only project admin can register a new `piped` at Settings tab.

 ##### Preparing a SSH key